 For the longline fisheries (LL 1-5) a single selectivity is estimated that is shared among the five regional fisheries.
-Two alternative parameterisations were considered for defining the longline selectivity function: 1) the cubic spline parameterisation that has the flexibility to estimate a decline in the selectivity of the older age classes and 2) a logistic selectivity function that constrains the older age classes to be fully selected ("flat top").
+Initially, two alternative parameterisations were considered for defining the longline selectivity function: 1) the cubic spline parameterisation that has the flexibility to estimate a decline in the selectivity of the older age classes and 2) a logistic selectivity function that constrains the older age classes to be fully selected ("flat top").
+The final model options adopted the latter functional form to prevent the models from estimating a significant component of the population that was not vulnerable to the fishery.